rubys/bootstrap/bylaws.md

 * Converted to text using "pdftotext -layout", using pdftotext version 0.62.0.
 * Convert ARTICLEs and Sections to Markdown
 * Remove page breaks
+* Change smart quotes and apostrophes to ASCII
+* Change JS Foundation to $FOUNDATION

+BY-LAWS OF $FOUNDATION

 ## ARTICLE I - NAME, PURPOSE AND OFFICES

 ### Section 1.1 - Name

-The name of the corporation is “JSFoundation, Inc” and the corporation is referred to in these By-laws as the “JS Foundation.”
+The name of the corporation is "$FOUNDATION" and the corporation is referred to in these By-laws as the "$FOUNDATION"

 ### Section 1.2 - Principal Office

-The principal office of the JS Foundation shall be located at 1 Letterman Drive, Suite D4700, San Francisco, CA 94129.
-The Board of Directors of the JS Foundation (the “Board”) is hereby granted full power and authority to change its principal office from one location to another both within and without said state.
+The principal office of the $FOUNDATION shall be located at 1 Letterman Drive, Suite D4700, San Francisco, CA 94129.
+The Board of Directors of the $FOUNDATION (the "Board") is hereby granted full power and authority to change its principal office from one location to another both within and without said state.